Skip to content

 Cassiopeia is also home to two well-known supernova remnants: Tycho’s Nova (SN 1572), the remnant of a Type Ia supernova observed in November 1572, and Cassiopeia A, the expanding shell of a star that went out some 300 years ago.
 Cassiopeia A is the brightest radio source in the sky outside the solar system.

-The best known deep sky objects in Cassiopeia are the neighbouring emission nebulae IC 1805 and IC 1848, also known as the Heart and Soul nebulae, the Bubble Nebula (NGC 7635), the Pacman Nebula (NGC 281) near Schedar, the bright open clusters Messier 52, Messier 103 and the Owl Cluster (NGC 457) near Ruchbah, Caroline’s Rose Cluster (NGC 7789) near Caph, NGC 663 and NGC 654 between Segin and Ruchbah, and the irregular starburst galaxy IC 10 near Caph.
+The best known deep sky objects in Cassiopeia are the neighbouring emission nebulae IC 1805 and IC 1848, also known as the Heart and Soul nebulae, the Bubble Nebula (NGC 7635), the Pacman Nebula (NGC 281) near Schedar, the Fish Head Nebula (IC 1795), the bright open clusters Messier 52, Messier 103 and the Owl Cluster (NGC 457) near Ruchbah, Caroline’s Rose Cluster (NGC 7789) near Caph, NGC 663 and NGC 654 between Segin and Ruchbah, and the irregular starburst galaxy IC 10 near Caph.

 The deep sky objects around Cassiopeia’s W, image: Wikisky